 - They block our crawler.
 Most shady SEOs block SEO tools like Ahrefs from seeing their backlinks.
 This is usually to stop competitors from seeing (and possibly reporting) their PBNs.

 - They target low competition topics.
 Queries with low search volumes tend to be uncompetitive, so it takes fewer backlinks to rank.

 If the possibility of getting search traffic without the need to build backlinks excites you, I suggest learning more about the concept of Keyword Difficulty and how to find keywords/topics with decent search traffic potential and low competition.

-Sometimes pages will have tons of backlinks but still get zero traffic from Google.
+Some pages have tons of backlinks, but they still get zero traffic from Google.

 By reviewing these (and many other) pages manually, I noticed two general trends that explain why such pages get no traffic despite having so many backlinks: